core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * URI port subcomponent: using this method, the application group is identified by a number that is encoded in some way in the destination port.

-There are also methods to encode the application group name within the CoAP request even though it is not encoded within the Group URI.
+There are also methods to encode the application group name within the CoAP request even though it is not encoded within the group URI.
 Examples of such methods are:

 * encode in a Uri-Host Option {{RFC7252}} which is added to the CoAP request by the client before sending it out.
 Each CoAP server that is part of the CoAP group, receiving this request, decodes the Uri-Host Option and treats it as an application group name.
 (It can also treat the application group name in this Option as a "virtual CoAP server" specific to that application group, exactly in the same way that the Uri-Host Option was intended to allow support for multiple virtual servers hosted on the same port.
 The net effect of both treatments is the same.)